Frequently Asked Questions on Early Years Funding

 2. Do I need to apply for funding?

-All funding types except the Universal 3 & 4 year old ‘15 hours’ funding need to be applied for by parents in one way or another.
-Again, local authority procedures differ but you can go onto www.childcarechoices.gov.uk or your local authorities Family Information Service and find out more about what you are eligible for and how to apply.
+All funding types except the Government supported 2yr funding and the Universal 3 & 4 year old ‘15 hours’ funding need to be applied for by parents in one way or another.
+Again, local authority procedures differ but you can go onto www.beststartinlife.gov.uk or your local authorities Family Information Service and find out more about what you are eligible for and how to apply.

-In some rare circumstances you may be eligible for government supported 2 year old funding and Working Families 2 year old funding.
-The website should advise you on which is better for you to claim and it is not a decision that we are involved in.
+In some rare circumstances you may be eligible for government supported 2 year old funding and Working Families 2 year old funding at the same time.
+The website should advise you on how you can claim the government supported and if you then obtain a working families code we can process that.

 Once you have made a successful application you will need to provide your relevant Eligibility Code to the nursery.
 This may be: